Complaints against a councillor

 Our councillors are expected to live up to high standards of behaviour and demonstrating that they do so underpins public confidence in local democracy.

-The Ethics Committee has a statutory responsibility for promoting high standards in local councillors, which it does through training and assisting councillors in their understanding of the Code of Conduct and Principles of Standards in Public Life.
+The Governance Committee has a statutory responsibility for promoting high standards in local councillors, which it does through training and assisting councillors in their understanding of the Code of Conduct and Principles of Standards in Public Life.

 There are links below to the following: